Angele-Bzl/cookieClicker/README.md

 # cookieClicker
-My first cookie clicker to learn the base of JavaScript
+My first cookie clicker to learn bases of JavaScript